 Known for its mesmerizing untamed beaches, this coastal city offers a vibrant food scene, outdoor activities, landmarks, and more!

 Almería was founded in 955 by the Moors, but has evidence of prehistoric culture dating back to the Age of Bronze!
 Some historic sites include the Catedral de Almería, Alcazaba, the Muralla de Jayrán, and the Los Millares archeological site.
-The Los Millares archeological site dates back to the Copper Age, making it one of the most important in the Iberian Peninsula.

 One incredible and unique must-see of Almeria is the Geoda of Pulpí – the world’s largest known gypsum crystal.
-The Geoda of Pulpí is a gem you can WALK through, so make sure to reserve your spot far in advance as it’s a highly beloved activity!
+The Geoda of Pulpí is a gem you can walk through, so make sure to reserve your spot far in advance as it’s a highly beloved activity!

 Check out these highly-rated experiences in Almeria, and book the one that’s right for you!👇

-10. Caminito del Rey
+11. Caminito del Rey

-- Main Reason to Visit: Once the world’s most dangerous path, with STUNNING views.
+- 🌟 Main Reason to Visit: Once the world’s most dangerous path, with STUNNING views.

 - This Day Trip is Perfect For: Adventure lovers looking for a thrill and an unforgettable experience.